What arborist work taught me about falling.

 I don’t miss the numbness.

+I climbed to survive.
+I stayed because I learned to love it.
 And I left because something deeper, and scarier, was waiting for me on the ground.

 And I don’t think I could’ve become a medic if I hadn’t climbed first.